 Given appropriate funding and technical assistance, more communities could engage in opportunities to address social determinants of health that contribute to higher healthcare costs and preventable inequities in health outcomes.
-In FY2021 Congress provided \$3 million to establish a new SDOH program at CDC's National Center for Chronic Disease Prevention and Health Promotion (NCCDPHP).
-CDC is funding 20 jurisdictions to develop plans to help accelerate proven public health actions to prevent and reduce chronic diseases.
+For FY 2022, CDC is funding 36 jurisdictions to develop plans to help accelerate proven public health actions to prevent and reduce chronic diseases.
 To build the evidence base for future SDOH work, CDC evaluated existing multi-sector coalitions that are working to advance health equity through SDOH-centered solutions.
 In a first-year evaluation, CDC found that of 42 SDOH community partnerships evaluated, 90% of them contributed to community changes that promote healthy living.
-Of the 29 partnerships that reported health outcomes data, their programs are projected to save \$566 million in medical and productivity costs over 20 years.4
+Of the 29 partnerships that reported health outcomes data, their programs are projected to save \$644 million in medical and productivity costs over 20 years.